First published: 18 March 2020

 Q. If I have other queries, how can I get in touch?

-As we are sure you will appreciate, the FHT, its staff and board will also need to take necessary measures to reduce the risk of spreading coronavirus.
-This may mean that certain services will be impacted, including our ability to answer your queries or take payments over the phone (please note membership renewals and new applications can still be processed online).
+As we are sure you will appreciate, the FHT, its staff and board have also had to follow government guidelines to reduce the risk of spreading coronavirus, which includes working from home.
+At this point in time, we are unable to answer your queries or take payments over the phone (please note membership renewals and new applications can still be processed online).

-We will keep members notified if there are any services we are temporarily unable to provide, including telephone support.
+We will keep members notified if there are any other services we are temporarily unable to provide.

 We thank you in advance for your patience and understanding.
 On behalf of everyone at the FHT, we wish you continued good health at this challenging time.